-Ordinary tasks like showering, bathing and shaving can put home-destructive humidity into the air in your Suffolk/Nassau County home.
+Ordinary tasks like showering, bathing and shaving can put home-destructive humidity into the air in your Long Island home.
 There’s good news however—a modest bathroom ventilation fan can keep you from deformed wood, mold growth, cracked drywall and other trouble related with a humid bathroom.

 Even if you have ventilation fans in your bathrooms, do you know if they’re the right size?
 Are they as quiet and energy efficient as they could be?
 Airmax Long Island Inc is here to answer your questions.